Greece Counts Cost As Firefighters Master Fires Around Athens

-Greece on Wednesday counted the cost of devastating fires outside Athens that claimed one life, forced thousands to flee their homes and took three days to control.

-With the smoke still to clear, civil protection officials said the fire devoured 10,000 hectares, destroying about 100 homes as well as other building and cars.
+With the smoke still to clear, civil protection officials said the fire devoured 10,000 hectares (nearly 25,000 acres), destroying about 100 homes as well as other building and cars.

 While isolated fires still burned, there were no major active blazes, but some 530 firefighters and 145 vehicles were monitoring events, said the fire service.